reepay/reepay-checkout-demo-app-ionic-cordova/README.md

 1. Generate Private API Key from your Reepay account.
 2. Add the Private API Key to globals.enum.ts located at `./src/app/core/models/globals.enum.ts`.
 3. Build iOS or Android platform and run your app.
-4. Choose Checkout type in the menu.
+4. Choose Card Checkout in the menu.
 5. (Optional) Add an unique identifier for your Order and/or Customer handle.
 6. Generate a charge session.
 7. Create Reepay checkout in a webview.